qvantel/orcd-dbconnector/README.md

 # DBConnector
 ## Description
-This program is used to fetch data from Cassandra using Spark and sending it to Graphite over UDP.
+This program is used to fetch data from Cassandra using Spark Cassandra Connector and sending it to Graphite over TCP.

 ## Changing configuration
 The application configuration file can be found at: